inokawazu/holotube2023/presentation.md

 ---------------------------------------

-We can now construct the to be angular parts of the perturbation with a compatible subset of these operators which obey some given eigenvalue problems, $L^2, L_3, W_3$.
+We can now construct the angular parts of the perturbation with a compatible subset of these operators which obey some given eigenvalue problems, $L^2, L_3, W_3$.

 \begin{align}\label{eq:wigeigenequations}
    L^2 D^\mathcal{J}_{\mathcal{KM}}&=\mathcal{J}(\mathcal{J}+1)D^\mathcal{J}_{\mathcal{KM}}\nonumber\\